lsav/lise.me/_posts/2016-08-30-wakeup-light-rev2.md

 There was a lesson in there somewhere... oh, right! **Making hardware design changes is expensive and time consuming.
 Do it right on the first try next time.**

-But anyway, here is the new system, all soldered up and ready to go:
+But anyway, here is the new system, all soldered up and ready to start shining:

 ![Photo of finished PCB](/assets/images/2016/headboard-rev2-circuit.jpg)
 <span class="caption">On the bright side, my soldering and board layout skills have improved.
 No spaghetti wires here!</span>

+The updated progress checklist:

+* Headboard construction - DONE!
+* Circuitry - DONE!
+* Arduino programming - in progress
+* Android automation - done, just need an Arduino to be able to send commands to.